dukjjang/codex-cli.nvim/README.md

 # codex-cli.nvim

-Lightweight Neovim integration for Codex CLI via tmux `send-keys`.
+Lightweight Neovim integration for Codex CLI via tmux `send-keys` or an embedded terminal UI.

 - Prompt from Neovim, send to a running Codex CLI pane
+- If no Codex CLI pane is found, open a local UI (popup or split)
 - Visual selection adds file/line context
 - Auto-reload buffers when Codex edits files

 ## Requirements

 - Neovim >= 0.8
-- `tmux` (Neovim must run inside a tmux session)
-- Codex CLI running in a tmux pane
+- Codex CLI available in PATH
+- `tmux` (optional, for sending to an existing tmux pane)

 ## Installation (lazy.nvim)